A Good Idea Takes Root… and Grows!

 Meet the Board

-Tracie is a financial advisor for Ameriprise Financial and has been on the board since 2015.
+Tracie is a financial advisor for Ameriprise Financial Services and has been on the board since 2015.
 She shares her expertise because her family has personally experienced the lasting difference that customized tutoring can make in the life of a child.

 Joe has worked at Broadridge Financial Solutions since 2008 and currently holds the position of Manager of Application Development.
 He learned about Specialty Tutoring’s mission while heading up a hardworking group of volunteers for the 2015 United Way Day of Caring.
 He joined the board in 2016 because of his passion for community service and his interest in applying his MBA business skills to real world situations.